lucidrains/tranception-pytorch/README.md

 - [x] grouped heads with customizable depthwise convs (for variable k-mers), as well as grouped alibi pos bias
 - [ ] figure out attention to retrieved (looks like axial attention?)
+- [ ] play around with protein gym, and start betting on huggingface's accelerate

 ## Citations